 Every saxophonist knows the importance of a good set up: the right gear can help you realise the sound that you’re striving for.

-Like most instruments, saxophones are made by a range of manufacturers and all have different characteristics and selling points.
+Like most instruments, there are a range of saxophone manufacturers who all have different characteristics and selling points.

-When it comes to choosing a mouthpiece and reed, things get even more complicated: a wide versus a narrow tip opening; a hard or a soft reed, and dozens of makes and models to consider.
+When it comes to choosing a mouthpiece for jazz, things get even more complicated: a wide versus a narrow tip opening? plastic or metal?
+What type of ligature?

 Some saxophonists experiment endlessly with different options in a quest to find the perfect ‘setup’ and sound.